bitfox-git/nanocluster/README.md

 `DietPi-Update` will be executed when logging in for the first time.
 After that install:

-- docker
 - ansible
 - avahi-daemon
+- docker
+- dropbear (or openssh)
 - iptables-persistent
+- libnss-mdns
 - systemd-resolved
-- a ssh client like dropbear or openssh

 The first node will be our Kubernetes and Ansible controller.
 So install `ansible-core` and `k3s` on the first node.